nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

 Instead, API functions for converting between :c:struct:`bt_mesh_sensor_value` and the values suitable for application use are used.
 An exception to this is when statically initializing :c:struct:`bt_mesh_sensor_value` at compile-time, in which case the API functions cannot be used.

-The sensor API is built to integrate well with the Zephyr :ref:`zephyr:sensor_api` API, and provides functions for converting to and from :c:struct:`sensor_value`.
+The sensor API is built to integrate well with the Zephyr :ref:`zephyr:sensor` API, and provides functions for converting to and from :c:struct:`sensor_value`.

 .. _bt_mesh_sensor_types: